Published on | by redblob14

 You might think that I’m bonkers, but there are tonnes of people out there with psoriasis that swear by ACV.
 Over the centuries, it’s been used time and again to treat skin conditions – cultures as diverse as the ancient Egyptians, to the Romans, and even American used it, the latter in the 19th century, when it was used as a wound disinfectant.
 I’ve even read that the Victorians lathered it on as a perfume called “Vinegar de Toilette!”

-It’s all about pH levels, nutrients and other bits
+It’s all about pH levels and nutrients

 The first time I came across using apple cider vinegar for psoriasis was when I was researching the effects of bad diet.
 One popular, albeit alternative theory, is that it is caused by a “leaky gut” and candida overgrowth, which allows toxins to infiltrate the body.